Meet Kubix š§©

 Why I Built It

 I wanted to learn Rust.
-I also wanted to streamline my everyday work with kubectl
+I also wanted to streamline my everyday work with kubectl, which often involves typing long repetitive commands and switching contexts or namespaces.

-, but building yet another wrapper gave me the hands-on experience I needed, and a way to tailor the tool exactly to how I work.
+Sure, there are existing wrappers or scripts and even tools like kubectl ai, but building yet another wrapper gave me the hands-on experience I needed, and a way to tailor the tool exactly to how I work.
 No better way to learn a language than solving a problem you care about.

 What Kubix Does